S&P 500 Valuation Dashboard - Update

-This monthly series gives fundamental scores by sector for companies in the S&P 500 index (SPY).
-I follow chosen fundamental factors for every sector and compare them to a historical baseline, so as to create a synthetic dashboard with a Value Score (V-score) and a Quality Score (Q-score).
+This monthly series gives fundamental scores by sector for companies in the S&P 500 index (NYSEARCA:SPY).
+I follow chosen fundamental factors for every sector and compare them to a historical baseline so as to create a synthetic dashboard with a Value Score (V-score) and a Quality Score (Q-score).
 You can find here data that may be useful in a top-down approach.

 Methodology

-- The median value of 4 valuation ratios is calculated for S&P 500 companies in each sector: Price/Earnings (P/E), Forward Price Earning for the current year (Fwd P/E), Price to sales (P/S), Price to free cash flow (P/FCF).
+- The median value of four valuation ratios is calculated for S&P 500 companies in each sector: Price/Earnings (P/E), Forward Price Earnings for the current year (Fwd P/E), Price to Sales (P/S), and Price to Free Cash Flow (P/FCF).

 - It is compared in percentage to its own historical average.
 For example, a difference of 10% means that the current median ratio is 10% over- or under-priced relative to its historical average in the sector.

-- The V-score of a sector is the average of differences in percentage for the 4 factors, multiplied by -1.
+- The V-score of a sector is the average of differences in percentage for the four factors multiplied by -1.
 The higher is the better.

 - The Q-score is the difference between the current median ROE (return on equity) and its historical average.
 The higher is the better.